Part 5. Protein structure annotation settings

 |

-Generated image is accompanied by annotation table with the lists of
+Generated image is accompanied with the annotation table listing

 Interacting sites mapped from homologs